temporalio/proposals/node/cancellation-v2.md

 Another approach would be to throw if a promise is simultaneously awaited in multiple contexts but this is might be too strict of a limitation.

 We should be able to support different cancellation policies for a single promise.
-With this approach, when a promise is cancelled while it is awaited in a both cancellable and non-cancellable contexts, an exception is thrown immediately in all cancellable contexts (assuming TRY_CANCEL cancellation type) but the activity does not get cancelled.
+With this approach, when a promise is cancelled while it is awaited in a both cancellable and non-cancellable contexts, an exception is thrown immediately in all cancellable contexts (assuming TRY_CANCEL cancellation type) but the Activity does not get cancelled.

 The first 2 approaches are still surprising although they're predictable if they are well documented.
-The latter approach is complex and surprising in the worst way, there's no way for a Workflow to know if the activity was really cancelled or just the promise was cancelled.
+The latter approach is complex and surprising in the worst way, there's no way for a Workflow to know if the Activity was really cancelled or just the promise was cancelled.

 The first approach seems like the way to go, because users rely on cancellation being propagated to Workflow code in order to perform cleanup.